 - For your first time shaving, start by loosely shaving with the razor to get a feel for shaving.
 Don’t press down too hard as this is a guaranteed way to cut yourself.
 Be gentle until you become more experienced and confident with shaving.

 - Don’t think of shaving as a 1 stroke process.
 It’s fairly normal to go over the same part of skin more than once.
 The average man averages around 100 strokes per shave!

 - Don’t rush.
 It’s very important to shave slowly and gently.

 - When it comes to the boney areas of the face, such as the chin and jaw, take your time and use shorter strokes.

 - Always have an antiseptic styptic pencil to hand in case you cut yourself.
 Styptic pencils act to stop bleeding and can soothe the affected area.
-We recommend the Boots Styptic Pencil 5g for a first time shaver to have in the cupboard.
+We recommend the Clubman Pinaud Styptic Pencil for a first time shaver to have in the cupboard.